.png)

 1. Medical Educator - Educators who design and deliver curriculum content, lectures, and hands-on training to medical students and residents.

-2. Clinical Skills Instructor - Professionals specializing in teaching practical clinical skills, ensuring that future healthcare practitioners are adept in patient care.
+2. Clinical Skills Instructor—Professionals who specialize in teaching practical clinical skills, ensuring that future healthcare practitioners are adept at patient care.

-3. Medical Curriculum Developer - Experts responsible for designing and updating educational programs to align with advancements in medical knowledge and technology.
+3. Medical Curriculum Developer - Experts responsible for designing and updating educational programs to align with medical knowledge and technology advancements.

-4. Medical Simulation Specialist - Professionals creating and managing simulated medical scenarios to provide students with realistic and immersive learning experiences.
+4. Medical Simulation Specialist: Professionals who create and manage simulated medical scenarios to provide students with realistic and immersive learning experiences.

 5. Medical Librarian - Librarians specializing in medical literature and resources, supporting students and faculty in accessing relevant information for research and learning.

-6. Assessment Coordinator - Individuals overseeing the development and implementation of evaluation methods to assess students' knowledge and competency.
+6. Assessment Coordinator - These individuals oversee developing and implementing evaluation methods to assess students' knowledge and competency.

 Healthcare Administration